How search works in BMC Digital Workplace

 The actual search results in BMC Digital Workplace might differ from the results that business users expect to receive.
 As the BMC Digital Workplace administrator, you must understand how search works to assist your business users.

 End users can use the search feature from the following areas of the BMC Digital Workplace end user console:

 The Global search panel is available on the following pages:

 - My Activity page

 (Optional) Custom page—The Global search component can be added to a custom page.

 The Global search panel looks like this:

 End users can search for the following records:

 BMC Digital Workplace records

-Search in the Active events section
+Search in the Active and Past events sections